setms/book/docs/examples/GDPR.md

 Otherwise, it won't know what data to delete.

 **A**: The user logs in to one of our apps and issues the command from there.
-Or the user fills out an online form and our customer support agents validate their identity.
+Or the user fills out an online form and our customer support agents validate their identity against the app's user database.

 ![CS validates identity](req-03.png)